fkling/jsbasics/slides/02-datatypes/00-intro.md

 - **object**

-As we will see in the following slides, objects belong to different of kinds of "classes" of objects.
+As we will see in the following slides, objects belong to different kinds of "classes" of objects.